 It’s essential for drivers to be familiar with how their system operates.
 AAA urges drivers to take time to read the vehicle owner’s manual to learn when, where and how to use them.
 The vehicle owner’s manual or online materials provided by the automaker are the best resource for understanding the ins and outs of an individual vehicle’s safety system.
 It will give clear guidance on when and where the system operates best, as well as how to use it properly.

 To prevent tragedies, AAA Texas offers the following tips:

 - Check your blind spots, including the blind spot behind your vehicle that you cannot see in the rear or side view mirror.

 - Always assume children could be present and carefully check streets, driveways and areas around your vehicle before backing out.

 - Always look behind as you back out SLOWLY with windows rolled down to listen for children – and BE PREPARED TO STOP.

 - Don’t rely only on rearview cameras 100%.
-Research by AAA’s Automotive Research Center in Southern California found both factory-installed and aftermarket rearview cameras increase visibility in the blind zone by an average of 46 percent.
-However, a single camera lens mounted near the license plate doesn’t see all.
-Pavement that slopes up sharply, as well as snow and dirt on a camera lens can impact visibility.
+Research by AAA’s Automotive Research Center found both factory-installed and aftermarket rearview cameras increase visibility in the blind zone by an average of 46%.
+However, a single camera lens mounted near the license plate doesn’t see everything.
+Pavement that slopes up sharply, as well as moisture and dirt on a camera lens can impact visibility.
 There’s no substitute for walking around your car, looking in mirrors and over your shoulder before putting your vehicle in reverse.

 - Slow down on neighborhood streets.
 Obey all posted speed limits.